-Lastly, these are one-way text messages that promote or advertise a product, service, brand or business.
-Because promotional texts can be seen as intrusive or spammy, express written consent is required.
 A good way to capture consent is through an opt-in checkbox situated next to where the consumer submits their contact details.
-For example, when creating an online account or filling in a contact form.
+You might have noticed them when creating an online account or filling in a contact form, for example.
 A key need-to-know here is that you must obtain this explicit consent before you send that first promotional text.

 A2P messaging offers several advantages.
 It enables you to send a high volume of messages to large groups of subscribers all at the same time.
 And as text messages are delivered pretty much instantly, you can send time-sensitive alerts with confidence.

-With A2P messaging, you don't need to use your own phone number.
-Instead, you can select a toll-free, long code or shortcode number to use.
+With an A2P messaging platform, you don't need to use your own phone number.
+Instead, you can select a toll-free number, long code, or shortcode to use.

-Finally, as a communications channel, SMS works exceptionally well to put your business directly in front of your target audience.
+Finally, as a communication channel, SMS does an exceptional job of putting your business directly in front of your target audience.
 96% of smartphone owners use SMS.
-With fantastic text open rates (nearly 100% according to Salesforce), A2P could potentially revolutionise the way you do business.
+And with fantastic text open rates (nearly 100%, according to Salesforce and Gartner), A2P SMS messaging could potentially revolutionize the way you do business.

 To summarize, here are the key benefits of application-to-person messaging: